WLED FAQ

 SN74AHCT125 LevelShifters are interconnected as follows:

-TXS0108 LevelShifter can also be used.
+TXS0108 LevelShifter can also be used for short data lines.
 Small PCBs with this level shifter are often sold and can be used as follows:

 In most cases, a resistor in the 33K to 68K ohm range is recommended.
 The old recommendation was 470 kOhm, but from today's point of view the value in this range is not OK.
 In principle, operation without a resistor is also possible, but should be avoided in productive use.